AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/intro.rst

 Introduction
 ============

-This book presents an introduction to the GNAT toolchain from the GNAT Community 18 edition.
+This book presents an introduction to the GNAT toolchain included in the GNAT Community 18 edition.